 Many families need financial assistance during the holidays.
 Here are some of the ways your family can get involved this year.

 “There are a lot of seasonal needs, such as providing Christmas for children who wouldn’t otherwise have Christmas.
-That’s a big push for the Salvation Army in Northeast Florida,” says Major Bert Tanner, former Salvation Army area commander for Northeast Florida.
-“We provide Christmas to a little over 3,000 children.”
+That’s a big push for the Salvation Army in Northeast Florida,” said Major Bert Tanner, former Salvation Army area commander for Northeast Florida.

 How you can help families in need this holiday season